isa-ulisboa/greends-fads-exercises/fads_ex_08_unsupervised_learning.md

 ## Description of the exercise

-In this exercise you will in Jupyter Notebook two analysis of unsupervised learning.
+In this exercise you will do in Jupyter Notebook two analysis of unsupervised learning.
 The goal is to provide a very general overview of the steps involved in the analysis, without the need to understand all the details.
 The learning of the methods will be done in the Machine Leaning course, latter in the master